 Article IV: Officers and Board of Directors

 Section 1.
 Officers

-The officers of the Association must be Active or Life members in good standing and shall be a President, President‐ Elect, Treasurer, Secretary, and Past President.
+The officers of the Association must be Active or Life members in good standing and shall be President, President‐ Elect, Treasurer, Secretary, and Past President.
 Officers will serve a term of one year beginning at the conclusion of the annual meeting/conference or until successors are elected as set forth in Article VI, Section 3 of the By‐Laws except for the Treasurer who shall serve a 2-year term.
 With the exception of the President, President‐Elect, and the Past President, officers may succeed themselves in office.

 Section 2.
 Duties of the President